Why use Under the Birch Tree

-A large amount of women may develop the baby blues, the low usually occurring on days 3 - 10 after your baby was born, though can occur during pregnancy, called Antenatal Depression.
+A larger amount of women may develop the baby blues, a low usually occurring on days 3 - 10 after your baby was born, though can occur during pregnancy, called Antenatal Depression.

 Many women find they move on from the baby blues on their own and some find they enter a deeper stage called Postnatal depression.

 (1 in 500 may advance to postnatal psychosis a very sever and extreme illness.)

 This can develop in the 12 months after baby is born, usually the first weeks or months and can be a fleeting mild depression to a lasting deeper depression.
 It can be sudden or can come on over time.